XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is CIBC Investor Edge regulated in CA?

-CIBC Investor Edge is fully regulated in Canada.
-It operates as a division of CIBC Investor Services Inc., which is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF), providing strong investor protection for Canadian clients.
+Yes, CIBC Investor Edge is fully regulated in Canada.
+It operates under the oversight of the Canadian Investment Regulatory Organization (CIRO, formerly IIROC) and is also a member of the Canadian Investor Protection Fund (CIPF), ensuring strong client protection.

 What is the minimum deposit on CIBC Investor Edge?